protontypes/open-sustainable-technology/README.md

 ### Forest Observation and Management

+> **What?** The systematic monitoring, assessment, and management of forest ecosystems.

+> **How?** These tools help democratize access to forest inventory data around the world; aid forest planning and management; and coordinate participation in tree mapping and analysis efforts.

 - [SEPAL](https://github.com/openforis/sepal) - Empowering people around the world to gain a better understanding of land cover dynamics in forest management by facilitating the efficient access and use of Earth observation data.
 - [Global Forest Watch](https://github.com/wri/gfw) - An online, global and near real-time forest monitoring tool.
 - [gfw-mapbuilder](https://github.com/wri/gfw-mapbuilder) - A library to build custom Forest Atlas web applications.